 Annuity

 The death benefit can be paid out in annuity, meaning it is dispersed in installments over a course of years.
+If it is paid out as an annuity, it can be taxed.

-If an underwriter decides it’s necessary to take a closer look at your health, either because of something you disclosed on the application or because of the results of your paramedical exam, then you will need to submit a written summary of your medical history from your doctor or hospital.
+Some insurance applications require a written summary of your medical history from your doctor or hospital.
 This document is called an APS, or “attending physician statement.”

 Avocation

 Certain avocations are considered a higher risk and may result in higher rates when applying for life insurance.
-How much more you spend on life insurance is typically determined by how often you participate in the activity or how risky it is.
+How much more you spend on life insurance is typically affected by how often you participate in the activity or how risky it is.

 Backdating